lkpsg/ccscanner/README.md

 You can try to use it by running "scanner.py" or install the pip package "ccscanner".

+**Please note that the code of Centris module is not contained in this repo.**

 Centris is available at: https://github.com/WOOSEUNGHOON/Centris-public.

 results.json contains the extracted dependencies from "tests/test_data".